gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 	A device can send a reported property device twin message to Azure.
 For example, it may report its firmware level on startup.
 Azure IoT Hub stores the reported property.

+3. Querying reported properties.

 	With reported state stored in Azure it is possible to query the stored device twin properties cloud side.
 For example, list all devices with a firmware version less than 2.0, as these devices require an updated.
 Or, list all refrigerators with a temperature setting greater than 3 degrees Celsius.

 The following outlines how Azure IoT Central uses Device Twins to set properties on a device: